 Request permission to take the course of your choice through the Office of the Dean of Undergraduate & Graduate Studies (Harkins 213).
 Have the course information from the AICU institution available.

 Bring written permission to enroll in the course to the Registrar's Office of the AICU institution in which you would like to enroll.

 When the course is completed, have an official transcript sent to the Office of Enrollment Services, Providence College, One Cunningham Square, Harkins Hall 310, Providence, RI 02918.
 Courses completed through this program are subject to the College’s transfer credit policies (Transfer Credit Policy

-For more information regarding the AICU Rhode Island Language Consortium Program, click here.
+For more information go to the AICU Rhode Island Language Consortium Program website.

 Information for Consortium Students Taking Courses at PC

 For Providence College language courses, first priority for enrollment will be given to Providence College degree candidates.

 Each PC language course carries 3 semester credit hours.
 Fall and Spring semesters are approximately 15 weeks long (Academic Calendar).
 The Summer term is not part of the consortium agreement.